Did you know that it is particularly important for baristas to ensure that the coffee they brew is perfectly roasted?

 These are known as melanoids.
 During this phase, the roasting process naturally slows down.
 Some roasters deliberately slow it down at this point to ensure that the flavor develops.

 At the beginning of the development or roasting phase, the reaction of the coffee bean becomes exothermic.
-This means that the bean has stored energy during the drying and browning process, which now causes the coffee to burst.
+This means that the bean has stored energy during the drying and browning processes, which now causes the coffee to burst.

 In the development phase, the desired flavoring substances develop.
 If we do not slow down the roasting process at this stage, there is a risk that our coffee will taste smoky and become too bitter.